mfaisalkhatri/restful-ecommerce/readme.md

 ## Importing the API Collection into Postman

 1. Visit `http://localhost:3004/swagger.json` to generate and download the Swagger JSON file
-1. The Swagger JSON file will be saved as `swagger-output.json` in your `/swaggerfiles` directory
+1. The Swagger JSON file will be saved as `swagger-output.json` in the `/swaggerfiles` directory
 1. Open `Postman` app and click on `Import`
-1. Select file `/swagger-output.json` from the `/swaggerfiles` folder of the project
+1. Select file `/swagger-output.json` from the `/swaggerfiles` folder
 1. Select `OpenAPI 3.0 with a Postman Collection` and click on `Import`
 1. All the Available APIs will be imported in Postman and can be used for testing